2020 United States House of Representatives elections in California: District 48

 The 48th district encompasses coastal Orange County, taking in Seal Beach, Sunset Beach, Huntington Beach, Midway City, Fountain Valley, Costa Mesa, Newport Beach, Laguna Beach, Aliso Viejo, and Laguna Niguel, as well as parts of Westminster and Garden Grove.
-The incumbent is Democrat Harley Rouda, who flipped the district and was elected with 53.6% of the vote in 2018.
+The incumbent was Democrat Harley Rouda, who flipped the district and was elected with 53.6% of the vote in 2018.